How to Disable Audio Enhancements in Windows 10

 - Click the Disable all enhancements checkbox.
 The enhancements list should now become greyed out.

 - Click the OK button to close the Properties window.

 - You can use steps 2 – 5 for any other audio device you wish to disable audio enhancements for.
 When done, click the OK button to close the Sound window.

-If the Windows audio enhancements were causing issues with Windows 10, using the above steps should help alleviate the issue until a solution is found, or you can just leave the enhancements disabled and use the enhancements that come with your audio device instead.
+If audiodg.exe in Windows 10 causing issues with Windows audio enhancements, using the above steps should help alleviate the issue until a solution is found.
+You can also just leave the enhancements disabled and use the enhancements that come with your audio device instead.